lawrennd/talks/_ai/ai-for-science-bellairs-workshop-2026.md

 abstract: |
   AI is changing how science is practiced: from data analysis and surrogate modelling to the use of large, general-purpose models as “scientific assistants” that can read, write, code, and coordinate work.

   This opening lecture frames the workshop’s core questions as questions about *where knowledge lives*, *what we mean by understanding*, and *how we preserve scientific agency* when useful models are not fully intelligible.
-We’ll sketch a minimal shared vocabulary for modern deep learning, contrast Popper/Kuhn perspectives on scientific progress, and outline a pragmatic AI-for-science “playbook” (simulators, surrogates, differentiable pipelines, uncertainty) alongside the missing tooling: provenance, interfaces, calibration, and trustworthy scientific claims.
+We'll build on Popper/Kuhn perspectives on scientific progress, and outline questions for an AI-for-science "playbook" with particular focus on the ideas of tacit knowledge and "agentic debt".
 author:
 - family: Lawrence
   given: Neil D.
-  institute: University of Cambridge
+  institute: University of Cambridge and Trent.AI
 date: 2026-03-15
-venue: "Bellairs Workshop on AI for Science (Opening Lecture), Barbados"
+venue: "Bellairs Workshop on AI for Science"
 layout: talk
 geometry: ["a4paper", "margin=2cm"]
 papersize: a4paper